xploitnik/certipy-acl/README.md

 ---

+## ⚠️ What This Tool Does Not Do — by Design

+Certipy-ACL is focused on **stealthy and accurate LDAP enumeration**.

+To maintain this low footprint, the tool **does not simulate or infer Active Directory privileges**, such as:

+- 🔄 `ForceChangePassword`
+- 👥 `AddMember` (Group Membership Modification)
+- 🪪 `WriteSPN`, `WriteUserAccountControl`
+- 🧠 Any **graph-based** or **transitive relationship** prediction

+Those types of analysis require:

+- ❌ Scanning *all* domain objects
+- ❌ Querying sensitive attributes (`userAccountControl`, `memberOf`, `msDS-AllowedToActOnBehalfOfOtherIdentity`, etc.)
+- ❌ Heuristics and cross-object correlation

+👉 This tool avoids all that by **only parsing what LDAP explicitly returns** — and only when you're authorized to see it.

+---

 ## 🧱 Known Limitation: No ReadControl = No ACEs

 In Active Directory, to view an object’s DACL (permissions), your user must have the `ReadControl` right.